johann-wagner/wagner-test/README.md

     -   JW to ask HW about best practices migrating files between repos, as my current scripts for spotify analysis is in a different repo.

+    -   Let's also use the next call [2023-08-18] to focus on pull requesting and merging the README.md file.

 -   I'd like our motto to be something like: "Keep it simple, focus on learning".

     -   I'd like to focus on small projects focused on a specific theme.